 - Simple gestures and acts of kindness can go a long way.

-- Employers should be careful not to go too far with rewards.
+- Employers should become careful not to go too far with rewards.

 6. Keep Employment Performance Feedback 100% Positive

-Employers naturally have a tendency to want to push for perfection, hoping to attain the unattainable.
-They constantly search for areas of improvement, changes that can be made, ways in which systems and productions can be enhanced to provide more productivity and better results.
+Employers have a tendency to want to push for perfection, hoping to attain the unattainable.
+They are always in search for areas of improvement, changes that they can make, ways in which they can enhance systems and productions to provide more productivity and better results.
 In short, employers are always looking for flaws and problems that need solving.

 However, when it comes to the people, your workers, you shouldn’t take this approach.
-Positive feedback needs to be just that: positive.
-Some employers have a habit of using positive feedback moments as opportunities to slip in some slightly negative comments or criticisms, hoping that their positivity will help to offset the negative side of their comments.
+Positive feedback should be just that: positive.
+Some employers have a habit of using positive feedback moments as opportunities to slip in some negative behaviors, comments or criticisms, hoping that their positivity will help to offset the negative side of their comments.

-Let's say an employee impressed you by doing something particularly difficult, like giving a winning presentation at a major meeting or conference.
-This is clearly an act deserving of praise and positive feedback.
-It shouldn't be used as an opportunity to point out any flaws, especially if the presentation took a lot of hard work and placed additional stress on the employee in question.
+Let's say an employee impressed you by doing something difficult, like giving a winning presentation at a major meeting or conference.
+This is an act deserving of praise and positive feedback.
+Don't use it as an opportunity to point out any flaws, if the presentation took a lot of hard work and placed additional stress on the employee in question.

-Some employers would be tempted to say something like "I appreciated your work on the presentation.
-I was impressed with how you managed to overcome your nerves to deliver it confidently.
+Some employers are tempted to say something like "I appreciated your work on the presentation.
+I was impressed with how you managed to overcome your nerves to deliver it.
 Why weren't you able to do the same at the last conference?"
-This example starts off positively, but immediately ends up on a negative.
+This example starts off positive, but then ends up on a negative.
 Employees, just like any other person, will tend to focus more on the negatives than the positives.

 - Research shows that employees respond much better to positive than negative feedback.

 - Feedback that starts positive but becomes negative is self-defeating.